National Museum Cardiff: Art collection

-The collection of French art assembled by Margaret and Gwendoline Davies, granddaughters of the wealthy industrialist David Davies bequeathed to the National Museum in the 1950s and 1960s, make Wales's National Gallery one of international standing.
+The collection of French art assembled by Margaret and Gwendoline Davies, granddaughters of the wealthy industrialist David Davies, bequeathed to the National Museum in the 1950s and 1960s, is of international standing.
 It includes the largest group of paintings by Honoré Daumier in the world and the most important by Jean-François Millet in Britain.
 Works by Claude Monet include Venetian scenes such as San Giorgio Maggiore at Dusk and examples from his Rouen Cathedral and Water Lilies series.
 Post-Impressionism is represented by Van Gogh's late work Rain at Auvers, and by Paul Cézanne's The François Zola Dam, the first painting by the artist to be displayed in a British public collection.
-The two most famous works in the Davies Sisters' collection are La Parisienne by Pierre-Auguste Renoir (1874), exhibited in the First Impressionist Exhibition, and a version of Rodin's Kiss cast in bronze.
+The two most famous works in the Davies sisters' collection are La Parisienne by Pierre-Auguste Renoir (1874), exhibited in the First Impressionist Exhibition, and a version of Rodin's Kiss cast in bronze.

 The art gallery has works by all of the notable Welsh artists, including landscapes by Richard Wilson and the pioneering Thomas Jones.
 There is a considerable body of work by John Gibson, Queen Victoria's favourite sculptor, and major paintings by Augustus John and his sister Gwen John, including the former's famous image of Dylan Thomas.
 Ceri Richards is well represented.
 The artistic output of David Jones is well represented, but seldom on display owing to the fragile nature of his works on paper.
 Wales's most prominent contemporary painter, Sir Kyffin Williams (1918–2006), also features in the collection.

-The collection of 20th-century art includes works by sculptors Jacob Epstein, Herbert Ward and Eric Gill and painters including Stanley Spencer, the British Impressionist Wynford Dewhurst, L. S. Lowry, and Oskar Kokoschka.
+The collection of 20th-century art includes works by the sculptors Jacob Epstein, Herbert Ward and Eric Gill and painters including Stanley Spencer, the British Impressionist Wynford Dewhurst, L. S. Lowry, and Oskar Kokoschka.
 Works by contemporary artists are on rotational display, including those by Francis Bacon, Frank Auerbach and Rachel Whiteread.
 Pablo Picasso's Nature morte au poron was acquired in 2009.